Call for Papers

 Roundtable: It includes a title, 250-word description, the convenor’s name with affiliation and email address who will act as the moderator, and minimum of 4 up to 8 participants with their names, affiliations and email addresses.
 The convenor/moderator may also be one of the participants.

-For attendees who will not present a paper and willing to attend the conference as observers/listeners, please email us (firstname.lastname@example.org) a “Letter of Intent” indicating your complete name, academic position, university affiliation, and a statement of commitment that you will pay the registration fee on or before 31 July 2019.
-The letter must be on an official letterhead of affiliated institution and signed by the person attending the conference.
+For attendees who will not present a paper and willing to attend the conference as observers/listeners but need a letter of invitation, please email us (email@example.com) a “Letter of Intent” indicating your complete name, academic position (i.e., student, teacher or scholar), university affiliation (or job position and the affiliated company), and a statement of commitment that you will pay the registration fee on or before 31 July 2019.
+The letter must be on an official letterhead of affiliated institution/company and signed by the person attending the conference.
 The email must also be sent by the prospective attendee and not by a third party.
-The deadline to submit a Letter of Intent is on July 26.
+The deadline to submit a Letter of Intent is on July 15.

 Registration fees (with automatic 1-year PHISO membership):